-Hormone therapy or androgen deprivation therapy (ADT) as it is also commonly known is a prostate cancer treatment designed to reduce the male hormone called androgen in the body and prevent any adverse affects they may have on cancerous cells.
+Hormone therapy or androgen deprivation therapy (ADT) as it is also commonly known is a prostate cancer treatment designed to reduce the male hormone called androgen in the body and prevent any adverse effects they may have on cancerous cells.
 Androgens in the body are primarily produced in the testicles and the most common androgen produced is testosterone.
 Androgens are also produced in the adrenal gland however in smaller amounts.
 Prostate cancer cells are dependant on androgens which stimulates their growth and to spread within the prostate gland.
 Hormone therapy essentially eliminates the supply of testosterone to these cancerous cells causing them to die or develop at a reduced rate.
 Hormone therapy for prostate cancer may involve the use of different types of medications or surgery.

 This form of hormone therapy can be done with one or several types of medications.
 Theses medications include: